super-penguin/EEE_Detailed_Cell/README.md

         change of stimulation location;
         change of syanptic weights;)

-    Run the file: python Experiment_no_spines.py or Experiment_new.py
+    Run the file: python Experiment_no_spines.py

 ### Output:
     All the figures and json data will be saved in a different folder with name of today's date.